wombleton/gitlaw-nz/acts/P/Parental Leave and Employment Protection Act 1987.md

     Section 71C **parental leave**: substituted, on 1 July 2006, by [section 22(2)][245] of the Parental Leave and Employment Protection (Paid Parental Leave for Self-Employed Persons) Amendment Act 2006 (2006 No 20).

     Section 71C **self-employed person's average weekly earnings**: added, on 1 July 2006, by [section 22(1)][245] of the Parental Leave and Employment Protection (Paid Parental Leave for Self-Employed Persons) Amendment Act 2006 (2006 No 20).

+    Section 71C **self-employed person's average weekly earnings** paragraph (b): amended, on 5 December 2013, by [section 4][247] of the Parental Leave and Employment Protection Amendment Act 2013 (2013 No 126).

 ##### 71CA Definition of eligible employee